 Active servicemen and women and their spouses admitted free with valid military ID

 Veterans receive 50 percent discount with proof of service

 Members at the Individual with Garden Access level and higher levels admitted free

 Hours: 10 a.m. - 5 p.m., Saturday and Sunday

 Nasami Farm sits on 75 beautiful acres in the Pioneer Valley of Western Massachusetts.
-Our nursery provides a source for native plants, including hard-to-find woody material, for homeowners, landscape professionals, and the green industry.
+The nursery provides a source for native plants, including hard-to-find woody material, for homeowners, landscape professionals, and the green industry.
 The Garden Shop at Nasami Farm offers native plants, botanic and horticulture books, and local artisan products.

 New England Sanctuaries

 The New England Wild Flower Society owns and manages eight sanctuaries in New England, of which seven are open to the public.
-Our sanctuaries protect rare species and serve as examples of New England habitats.
+These sanctuaries protect rare species and serve as examples of New England habitats.
 Hours vary by Sanctuary.

 Please note for all properties: